CatalysmsServerManager/docs/docs/en/CSMM/self-host/one-click.md

 :::

 Once your image is deployed, you can SSH into the server.
-If you do not already have a preferred SSH application, you can download Putty [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
+If you do not already have a preferred SSH application, you can [download PuTTY here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

 `ssh root@your_droplet_ip`